Witches of Belvoir: Charge of witchcraft

 Three years after Henry's death, on 16 July 1616, nine women were hanged as witches in Leicestershire for having bewitched a young boy and, in charges similar to those in the Flowers' case, were said to have kept cats as familiars.
-However it was to be five years after the Flowers were dismissed from Belvoir Castle, and following the death of their second son, Francis, that the Rutlands had them arrested, before Christmas of 1618.
+However it was to be five years after the Flowers' were dismissed from Belvoir Castle, and following persistent illness of their second son, Francis, that the Rutlands had them arrested, before Christmas of 1618.
 After initial examinations, in February 1619, by the Earl of Rutland, Hon.
 Robert Bertie, Lord Willoughby de Eresby, Sir George Manners, Sir William Pelham, Sir Henry Hastings, clergyman Samuel Fleming and others, the women were to be taken to Lincoln gaol.

 When arrested Joan Flower professed her innocence.
 She was not known to be a Church-goer, but at Ancaster, en route to the prison at Lincoln, she asked for bread as a substitute for the Eucharist.
 She claimed that something so blessed could not be consumed by a witch.
 She choked and died after the first bite.

 At Lincoln, Margaret accused her mother of witchcraft, while Phillipa admitted to witchcraft on behalf of herself, Margaret and Joan.
 The sisters said they had entered into communion with familiar spirits that had assisted them with their schemes.
 The mother's familiar was a cat named Rutterkin.
 The women admitted that they stole the glove of Lord Ros and gave it to their mother, who had dipped it in boiling water, stroked it along Rutterkin's back, and pricked it.
 Combined with some incantations this supposedly caused Lord Ros to become ill and die.
 An attempt to harm Lady Katherine, the Earl's daughter, had failed when it was found that Rutterkin had no power over her.
 The women had also taken some feathers from the quilt of Rutland's bed and a pair of gloves.
 By boiling these in water mixed with blood they cast spells to prevent the Earl and Countess from having any more children.
 Both women admitted to experiencing visions of devils and that their familiar spirits visited them and sucked at their bodies.